Kevin Owens: Final feuds (2013–2014)

 At the following night's tapings of Ring of Honor Wrestling, S.C.U.M. turned on Steen, with Corino announcing that he would not be seen in ROH again.
 Steen, however, returned to ROH on May 4, now working as a face and replacing Jay Lethal in a tag team match, where he and Michael Elgin faced S.C.U.M.'s Cliff Compton and Jimmy Jacobs.
 The match ended with Jacobs pinning Steen for the win, after which Elgin walked out on him.
 Steen continued his rivalry with S.C.U.M. on June 22 at Best in the World 2013, where he was defeated by Matt Hardy in a No Disqualification match.
-The following day, Steen replaced The Briscoes due to injuries in a Steel Cage Warfare match and forced his former stable out of ROH, despite interference from Corino and Hardy, when he pinned Jimmy Jacobs to win the match and disband S.C.U.M.
+The following day, Steen replaced The Briscoes due to injuries in a Steel Cage Warfare match and forced his former stable out of ROH, despite interference from Corino and Hardy, when he pinned Jacobs to win the match and disband S.C.U.M.

 On August 3, Steen entered a tournament for the vacant ROH World Championship, defeating Brian Kendrick in his first round match.
-On August 17, Steen advanced to the semifinals of the tournament with a win over Roderick Strong.On September 20 at Death Before Dishonor XI, Steen was eliminated from the tournament by Michael Elgin.
-Following the tournament, Steen started feuding with Michael Bennett.
-The two faced off on October 26 at Glory By Honor XII, where Bennett was victorious, following a distraction from his girlfriend Maria Kanellis.
-On December 14 at Final Battle 2013, Steen defeated Bennett in a Stretcher match, where the loser would be forced to stop using the piledriver.
+On August 17, Steen advanced to the semifinals of the tournament with a win over Roderick Strong.
+On September 20, at Death Before Dishonor XI, Steen was eliminated from the tournament by Elgin.
+Steen then started feuding with Michael Bennett, who defeated Steen on October 26 at Glory By Honor XII, following a distraction from his girlfriend Maria Kanellis.
+On December 14, at Final Battle 2013, Steen defeated Bennett in a stretcher match, where the loser would be forced to stop using the piledriver.
 On February 8, 2014, Steen earned a shot at the ROH World Championship by defeating Jay Lethal, Michael Elgin and Tommaso Ciampa in a four-way number one contender's match.

-Steen received his title match on May 10 in Toronto at Global Wars, but was defeated by the defending champion, Adam Cole.
+Steen received his title match on May 10 in Toronto at Global Wars, but lost to the defending champion, Adam Cole.

 After losing to Shinsuke Nakamura at the Ring of Honor/New Japan Pro-Wrestling co-produced War of the Worlds iPPV on May 17, Steen announced he was leaving ROH.
 This led to him being insulted and attacked by Silas Young.
 After defeating Young on June 22 at Best in the World 2014, Steen announced that his contract was up in a "month and a half".
 At the July 19 Ring of Honor Wrestling tapings, Steen defeated Steve Corino in his final ROH match.